BETALAB-team/NEST-UBEM-processing-tools/Padova/README.md

 2. A shapefile defining the borders of the desired area.
 This shapefile can be made using basic polygons in the QGIS.

-*Note: You can see a sample input in the zip file located at the "Example_Padova" folder*

-**If you are using the case of Padova, you just need to extract the zip file that is located in**
+Start just extracting the zip file to get this default files for Padova.

-> Example_Padova\Data.zip
+> Example_Padova\Padova/PadovaSampleInputs.zip

-### 3. Open QGIS project
+### Open QGIS project

-Open the project file
+Open the project file:

-> Project\Project.qgz

-Or if you want to use the Padova case, open the respective file from:

-> Example_Padova\Padova_Project.qgz
+> Padova\Padova_Project.qgz

-*If when the project is opened you get a security warning* <span style="background-color: #fcb103; color: black; padding: 3px;">**Security Warning:** Python macros cannot currently be run</span>, *make sure to click on the "enable macros" option*

-### 5. Run the project
+### Run the project

 Make sure to have an active internet connection.

-In the QGIS project file, from the toolbox, open the process named "WORKFLOW".
-It is found in:

-> Processing Toolbox -> Project models -> WORKFLOW

-Add the input files to the respective field.
+From the processing toolbox, open the process *Models/ubem_creation_Padova*.
+Add the input files to the respective field as shown in the Figure:

-Click on the Run
+Click on Run to get the Padova UBEM.
+This process will print a new shapefile, ready to use in the [EUReCA](https://github.com/BETALAB-team/EUReCA) UBEM software to run UBEm simulations.